SkyDNA/SoupFFA-McpeBooster/ReadME.md

 # How to get the Vip Kit:

-When a player has the Permission "soupffa.vip", the player gets a Vip Kit!
+When a player has the Permission, which is selected in the config.yml, the player gets a Vip Kit!

 <br>